-In his 16th season as the Director of Tennis at the University of Connecticut, Glenn Marshall enters his 21st season working with the tennis programs overall.
-He has served as the men's tennis team head coach since the 1992 season and took the helm of both the men's and women's programs in 1997.
+In his 17th season as the Director of Tennis at the University of Connecticut, Glenn Marshall enters his 23rd season working with the tennis programs overall.
+Marshall was named the head coach of the men's program in 1992 and took the helm of both the men's and women's programs in 1997.
 This past season, he handed the head coaching duties for the men's program to UConn alum and former player Michael Louis while continuing as head coach of the women's program.

-Marshall was elected the president of the BIG EAST Tennis Coaches Association by his peers in 2004.
-In this position, he represents the interests of all of the BIG EAST tennis programs and facilitates the development of new conference rules and all the details pertaining to the conference championships.
+Marshall served as president of the BIG EAST Tennis Coaches Association by his peers in 2004.
+In this position, he represented the interests of all of the BIG EAST tennis programs and facilitated the development of new conference rules and all the details pertaining to the conference championships.

 In the 2001 fall season, Marshall's men's and women's tennis teams combined for a 27-14 record, for a .659 winning-percentage, the highest for the women's program since he took over in the 1997-98 season.
 The women's tennis team captured the New England Championships that season.
 Individually, UConn took championships in five of the six singles brackets and two of the three doubles brackets at the New England Championships.